Do Something Amazing: Join The Coop Committee

 My family and I have been closely involved with the farms since 2010 and are all Coop shareholders.
 When we discovered Plaw Hatch and Tablehurst, we moved to Forest Row to be near these two precious farms.
 I’m a naturopath, academic editor, researcher and author with over 30 years’ clinical and research experience and a big passion for helping people with gut and mood health.
 I also help raise funds for farm projects running very popular food education and fermentation workshops in the community.

 Josh and his family are regular customers of the farms and Coop shareholders.
 He grew up on the South Coast and read Economics at Manchester University before training as a Chartered Accountant with one of the ‘Big Four’ accountancy firms.
-Josh has well rounded financial experience and currently works in corporate finance where he advises on mergers, acquisitions and fundraisings.
-He supports a range of local causes, and is particularly passionate about biodynamic and organic farming, countryside preservation and food education.
-Outside of work, he is most likely to be found persevering in his garden or drinking coffee at one of the farms’ fantastic cafés / coffee barns.
+With well rounded financial experience, Josh works in corporate finance where he advises on mergers, acquisitions and fundraisings.
+Particularly passionate about biodynamic and organic farming, he supports local causes, countryside preservation and food education.
+Outside of work, he is likely to be found persevering in his garden or drinking coffee at one of the farms’ cafés/coffee barns.

 Amanda MacManus